SEKOIA-IO/documentation/_shared_content/operations_center/integrations/event_hub.md

     | Consumer Group | <project_name\>cp |
     | Storage Account | <project_name\>sa |

-    ** Use output variables to create a Sekoia playbook** When the message **Your deployment is complete** is displayed, click on **Outputs**.

-    Keep these 5 pieces of information displayed carefully, it will used to configure the **Trigger Configuration** of the Sekoia playbook.

     - **Event Hub Sku**: Select the messaging tier for Event Hub Namespace between `Basic` , `Standard` or `Premium`.
 We do not recommend `Basic` model due to its limitation.
 Please follow [this Microsoft web page](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-quotas#basic-vs-standard-vs-premium-vs-dedicated-tiers) to get more information avec the different messaging tier.
     - **Troughput Unit**: A **unit** gives you up to **1 MB/s or 1,000 events per second** (whichever comes first) per Event Hub Namespace.
 Please adapt it to your need.
     - **Enable Auto Inflate**: When checked, the Auto-inflate feature of Event Hubs *automatically scales up by increasing the number of troughput units, to meet usage needs*.
     - **Auto Inflate Maximum Throughput Unit**: When Enable Auto Inflate is checked, you can specify the maximum throughput units you allow.
     - **Partition Count**: The number of event hub partitions.
 Microsoft recommends a maximum throughput of 1 MB/s per partition. ***Unless you plan to add more Event hubs to the Event Hub Namespace, the Partition Count and Throughput Unit variables should have the same values.***
     - **Retention Time**: How long you will keep events in the Event hub in days.

+    ** Use the output variables to create a Sekoia playbook**

+    When the message **Your deployment is complete** is displayed, click on **Outputs**.

+    Keep these 5 pieces of information displayed carefully, it will used to configure the **Trigger Configuration** of the Sekoia playbook.

 === "Manual"